MATERIAL DONATION GUIDELINES

 - Hardcover and Paperback books

-- Media materials (DVD’s and Audiobooks) in perfect / good condition
+- Media materials (DVD’s and Audiobooks) in perfect condition

 - Damaged books or books in poor condition

-- Highlighting or handwriting (except author signed books)
+- Highlighting or handwriting (this does not include author-signed books)

 - VHS or cassette tapes

-Per your request, library staff will provide you with a letter of receipt that you may fill out for tax purposes.
-The library staff is not qualified to determine the value of your donation.
+If requested, library staff will provide you with a letter of receipt specifying the number of items donated with the understanding that the library does not assign monetary value to the donated items.
 It will be up to you to assign a value for tax purposes.
-Letters of receipt may be obtained at the circulation desk or library office.
+Letters of receipt may be obtained at the circulation desk or library office at any location.

 What does the Summit County Library do with donations?